BigVISION13/Vision/README.md

 python app.py
 ```

+If Flask is not installed, the script will simply print a message and exit.
+To
+use the web interface, make sure you install all dependencies first.

 Then open `http://localhost:5000/` in your browser.
 The Flask app serves its
 UI from the root path using templates in `vision/templates`, so navigating
 directly to `/` avoids 404 errors.